Mazin-O3/vemu/README.md

 ### Syscall interface

-Programs communicate with the operating system through a syscall table located at `%SYSCALL`.
-Please refer to the [Syscall reference](https://github.com/Mazin-O3/cpm-neo/blob/main/docs/syscall-reference.md) for more detail.
+Programs communicate with the operating system through a syscall table whose address the kernel publishes in environment slot 0 (`ENV_SYSCALL_PTR`); the assembler exposes it as `%SYSCALL`.
+Please refer to the [Syscall reference](https://github.com/Mazin-O3/cpm-neo/blob/main/docs/syscall-reference.md) for the table layout.

 ### Program skeleton